Tilea Campaign Part 31

 A Battle Report

-As the Duchess Maria’s army progressed to the Bridge of Pontremola, Biagino rode upon his magnificent corpse-carroccio with plenty of time to think.
-When he was alive, he had fought at the very same bridge, during the somewhat unexpected victory of the Holy Army of Viadaza (known also as the ‘Peasant Army’), where he witnessed the vampire duke’s death at the hands of the hero, General Urbano D’Alessio.
+As the Duchess Maria’s army progressed to the Bridge of Pontremola, Biagino rode upon his magnificent corpse-carroccio, having plenty of time to think.
+When he was alive, he had fought at the very same bridge, during the somewhat unexpected victory of the Holy Army of Viadaza, where he witnessed the vampire duke’s death at the hands of the hero, General Urbano D’Alessio.

-Back then, Biagino had been fighting for the living, and while he waited nervously at the river, his future sire’s sire, the vampire Duke of Miragliano had presumably made this exact same journey, doubtlessly expecting victory in battle.
+Back then, Biagino had been fighting for the living, and while he had waited nervously at the river, his future sire’s sire, the vampire Duke of Miragliano, had presumably made the exact same journey Biagino was currently making, doubtlessly expecting victory in battle.

-Here and now, Biagino was not so sure.
+Here and now, however, Biagino was not so sure.

 He remembered dreaming of that first battle, even before it, for the feeble god Morr had woven many a wretched vision into his slumbers.
 Those intangible, half-remembered riddles were all that Morr had gifted him, messages so nebulous he only ever seemed to recognise their prophetic nature in retrospect, and even then, without conviction.
-Now, however, he saw (felt, smelt, tasted and heard) the world much more clearly, and wielded real powers of consequence, even commanding an entire army of walking corpses – his unholy Church of Nagash.
-No more mumbling of prayers in the Classical tongue, hoping for some luck to come his way, or for the enemy to feel the slight rebuke of a somnolescent half-god.
-Now he could make his bambinos dance most sprightfully and spitefully, several hundres at a time.
+Now, however, he saw – indeed, felt, smelt, tasted and heard – the world much more clearly, and wielded real powers of consequence.
+He commanded an entire army of walking corpses – his unholy Church of Nagash.
+No more mumbling of prayers in the Classical tongue, hoping for a smattering of luck to come his way, or for the enemy to feel the slight rebuke of a distant, somnolescent god.
+Now he could make his bambinos dance most sprightfully and spitefully, several hundreds at a time.
 And should they fall to the foe’s blades, he could command them to rise again and fight on.
-He himself had become nimble, strong and resilient – quite the opposite of the sluggardly creature he had been in life, who ached in every march and winced at every scratch and scrape.
+He himself had become nimble, strong and resilient – quite the opposite of the sluggardly creature he had been in life, who ached on every march and winced at every scratch and scrape.
 Once prey, he was now predator.
 And most importantly, he had a purpose stronger than he had ever known before – to serve his mistress in every way possible.

 Yet, despite all this, he was anxious.
 Pontremola was not at all an auspicious place for vampires.
-Worse still, he himself had already faced the enemy they were about to engage, in the Trantine necropolis valley of Norochia, when he had so swiftly recognised the certain defeat awaiting him that he was forced to abandon nearly his entire army and run for miles.
+Worse still, he himself had already faced the enemy they were about to engage, in the Trantine necropolis valley of Norochia, when he had so swiftly recognised the certain defeat awaiting him that he abandoned nearly his entire army to run away, and for many leagues.

-The enemy was commanded again by the Portomaggioran Lord Alessio D’Urbano, an experienced general capable of mustering grand alliances and renowned for his tactical prowess.
+As at Norochia, the enemy was commanded by the Portomaggioran Lord Alessio Falcone, an experienced general capable of mustering grand alliances and renowned for his tactical prowess.
 They were upon the far side of a river in the full flow of spring, ensconced in a fortified camp from which they could spew cannon shot, bolts and bullets at their leisure …

 (The fortified camp at Pontremola)